top of page

 Community

-Louisiana is a proud Southern Highlander from Papua New Guinea.
-With close friends in the arts, she often supports and attends their exhibitions.
-In her free time, she enjoys hiking, reading, and spending time exploring with her Fintelmann, family and friends.
+Louisiana is a proud Southern Highlander from Papua New Guinea, maintaining strong connections to both her cultural roots, her land and community.
+Outside of the law, she enjoys travelling, hiking, reading, baking (at the beach) and spending quality time with her Fintelmann, family, and friends.

 TJC_background.png